Create a list containing the parameters of a single fitted parametric or flexible parametric survival model.

 can therefore be specified:

-Numerical method used to compute cumulative hazard
+cumhaz_methodNumerical method used to compute cumulative hazard

 (i.e., to integrate the hazard function).
 Always used for fractional polynomials

-but only used for splines if scale = "log_hazard"
+but only used for splines if scale = "log_hazard".

-for adaptive quadrature and "riemann"
+Options are "quad" for adaptive quadrature and "riemann" for Riemann sum.

-Method used to randomly draw from
+random_methodMethod used to randomly draw from

 an arbitrary survival function.
-Options are "invcdf"
+Options are "invcdf" for the inverse CDF and

-for a discrete time approximation that randomly samples
+"discrete" for a discrete time approximation that randomly samples

 events from a Bernoulli distribution at discrete times.

-Step size for computation of cumulative hazard with
+stepStep size for computation of cumulative hazard with

 numerical integration.
-Only required when using "riemann"
+Only required when using "riemann" to compute the

-cumulative hazard or using "discrete"
+cumulative hazard or using "discrete" for random number generation.

 n <- 10